Git Tutorial

 What is Git and why is it used?

-It is most suitable when multiple people are working on projects as a team and is used for tracking the project changes and efficiently supports the collaboration of the development process.
+It is most suitable when multiple people are working on projects as a team is used for tracking the project changes and efficiently supports the collaboration of the development process.

 With the help of the versioning system, the developer can identify who has made what changes and then run tests and fix bugs if any, and then do the necessary feature implementation